-My kids, like many, were picky preschoolers and would often come to the table saying that something looked gross.
+My kids, like many, were picky eaters as preschoolers and would often come to the table saying that something looked gross.
 We quickly nipped that in the bud with the one-bite rule.
 They must try a least one taste of everything on the menu, even if they feel confident they won’t like it.
 When we go to someone else’s house we call it a ‘thank you portion’ and they have to sample a small amount of everything to thank the cook for making them a meal (those negotiations I mentioned really come into play when putting this rule into practice).

 5. Using utensils

 Between the ages of one and two children can begin to hold a fork and spoon.
 While some will still eat with their fingers, naturally, it’s a great time to show kids how to hold their utensils properly and instil the importance of using them.
 I do still occasionally have to remind my big kids to keep their fingers out of their food, but it’s happening less and less these days, thankfully.

 6. Thank the cook

 My husband is so great at this and every night he’ll say something along the lines of, ‘Thanks honey, that was great!’
 Happily, this is one area my kids don’t need work on as they almost always thank the cook and have been doing so since they were small.